Fredenh/cds_visual/README.md

 This is the first of four assignments for the Visual Analytics course

 # Contribution
 The assignment was initially done in collaboration with other course participants.
 Help was also gathered from the notebooks in class.
 The final version of the code was developed independently by me.
 I have also made several modifications to the code since the initial submission.
-The data used in this submission can be acessed on [Kaggle](https://www.kaggle.com/datasets/saidakbarp/17-category-flowers) but i chose to include the zip-file of the data in the data directory.

 # Ross' instructions